kubernetes-retired/cluster-registry/docs/development.md

 [dep](https://github.com/golang/dep).
 You must have v0.3.2 or newer of the tool installed if you intend to update the vendored dependencies.

+### hg

+If you plan to use `dep`, you will need to install the Mercurial `hg` command.
+This is because of a transitive dependency created by `k8s.io/apiserver` for the repo `goautoneg` that is hosted at bitbucket.org.
+Otherwise the `dep` commands may hang on you unexpectedly.

 ## Building `clusterregistry`

 `clusterregistry` is the binary for the Kubernetes API server that serves the